Muslim Council of Britain: Views

-In February 2006, the MCB urged MPs to vote for the Lords' amendment to the Terrorism Act 2006, which removed the "glorification of terrorism" clause from the bill.
+In February 2006, the MCB urged MPs to vote for the House of Lords' amendment to the Terrorism Act 2006, which removed the "glorification of terrorism" clause from the bill.
 They stated that the bill was perceived as "unfairly targeting Muslims and stifling legitimate debate".
 The bill was eventually passed without the amendment by 315 votes to 277.
 The opposition of the council to the clause and to British policy in Iraq attracted both praise and criticism.
 Sunny Hundal wrote in an exchange with Iqbal Sacranie: "In order to defeat violent extremism, we must understand what motivates these people and what turns them into killers.
 What puts them in that frame of mind?
 The Iraq War alone is not enough."
 He also criticised what he saw as close links between the MCB and the Labour Party.
 Sacranie conceded that "propaganda literature may well play a role", but emphasised: "such propaganda can only be effective because of the conducive atmosphere we have helped create."

 The MCB has co-operated with trade unions and issued a joint statement with the Trades Union Congress urging better community relations and encouraging Muslims to join trade unions.

 On 3 March 2008, the MCB criticised the Foreign Secretary David Miliband's response to Israel's killing of over 100 Palestinians in Gaza as "blatantly one-sided."
 It said, "If we are serious about wanting peace, we must act as honest brokers, not partisan bystanders."